bhupendra-chouhan/NamasteReact/readme.md

 "Lifting state up" is a concept in React where the state that is needed by multiple components is moved to their closest common ancestor, typically a parent component.
 By doing so, the state becomes shared among the components, allowing them to communicate and synchronize with each other through props.

 ### State management using contextAPI?

+1) We use contextAPI to prevent prop-drilling type situations.
+2) We use context mostly to store data which is been accessed/used by multiple components.